GhostMeshIO/UnifiedCognitionFramework/Web-Dashboard/README.md

 **Part of the [Unified Cognition Framework](https://github.com/GhostMeshIO/UnifiedCognitionFramework)**
 *Hyper-Correlation Intelligence Interface*

-> ✅ **All files have been revised and enhanced to satisfy the 12 directives, with full implementation of API bridge, secure key management, real D³ charts, WebRTC simulation, drag module forge, and comprehensive documentation.**
+> **Current Status:** v1.5 – Empirically hardened, dimensionally consistent, ethically bounded.
+> **Next Release:** v2.0 – Quantum‑Enhanced Cognition Manifold (D⁴‑QNVM) with self‑healing XML/CSV architecture and real‑time environmental forcing.

 The Web Dashboard is the primary real‑time visualization and control interface for the **Neuro‑Quantum Validation Protocol (NQVP‑144)**.
-It translates the dense theoretical constructs of the [Psychics Protocol Framework](The%20Psychics%20Protocol%20Framework%20v1.0%20(PSP-144_NQVP-144)%20An%20Exhaustive%20Research%20Architecture%20for%20Hyper-Correlational%20Information%20Processing.md) into a live operational console.
+It translates the dense theoretical constructs of the [Psychics Protocol Framework](docs/The%20Psychics%20Protocol%20Framework%20v1.5%20(PSP-144_NQVP-144).md) into a live operational console.
 Here you can monitor the D³ Triadic State Space (Precision, Boundary, Temporal), observe the Ghost Mesh P2P network, query a constellation of LLMs, and explore intelligence modules – all within a cosmic‑dark aesthetic driven by reactive shaders and autonomous swarm animations.

 ---